aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/access-slide-in-presentation/_index.md

 1. Set the slide number.
 1. Save the modified presentation.

-This Java code demonstrates an operation where the first slide number is set to 10:
+This PHP code demonstrates an operation where the first slide number is set to 10:

 ```php
   // Instantiates a Presentation object that represents a presentation file